guinuxbr/kde-service-menus/README.md

 ## Contact

-If you want to contact me you can email <guinuxbr@gmail.com>.
+If you want to contact me, you can email <guinuxbr@gmail.com>.

 ## License